DanielZab/adl/README.md

 ## Project Description

 The idea was to create a stock trading bot that is able to buy and sell stocks using Deep Reinforcement Learning or RNNs.
-My goal is to be able to connect the bot to a broker via an API (e.g. https://www.bybit.com/future-activity/en/developer).
+My final goal is to be able to connect the bot to a broker via an API (e.g. https://www.bybit.com/future-activity/en/developer).
 I want to experiment with different architectures and settle for the most promising one.
-The next step is then trying to find ways to improve the architecture or algorithmic details.
 Although predicting stock prices might prove to be challenging, I view it as a valuable learning experience.

 ### Dataset

-The dataset will consist of past stock prices, most of which are public knowledge, with one possible dataset source being https://www.marketdata.app/.
+The dataset consists of past stock prices, most of which are public knowledge

 ## Model Architecture